-Some grief experts conclude that normal grieving lasts six to twelve months while others believe the grieving process can last longer.
+Some grief experts conclude that grieving may last six to twelve months while others believe the grieving process can last longer.
 Every person who experiences loss needs time to grieve and heal.
 However, how long the process lasts varies for each person and depends on several factors, including personal circumstances and cultural context.
 Seek treatment if you are unable to cope with your grief.

 The Duration of Grief